vladleesi/kutilicious/README.md

 - `isUrlWithCustomScheme()`: Checks if the string is a URL with a custom scheme.
 - `getQueryMap()`: Extracts the query parameters from the string URL and returns them as a map.
 - `removeQueries(vararg queryKeys: String)`: Removes the specified query parameters from the string URL and returns the updated URL.
+### Date Extensions
+- `now: Date`: Returns the current date and time.
+- `nowTime: Long`: Returns the current time in milliseconds since January 1, 1970, 00:00:00 GMT.
+- `Long.toDate(): Date`: Converts a long value representing the time in milliseconds to a Date object.
+- `String.toDate(pattern: String, locale: Locale = Locale.getDefault()): Date?`: Converts a String representation of a date to a Date object using the specified pattern and locale.
+- `String.toDate(simpleDateFormat: SimpleDateFormat): Date?`: Converts a String representation of a date to a Date object using the specified SimpleDateFormat instance.
+- `Date.toString(pattern: String, locale: Locale = Locale.getDefault()): String?`: Converts the Date object to a string representation using the specified pattern and locale.
+- `Date.toString(simpleDateFormat: SimpleDateFormat): String?`: Converts the Date object to a string representation using the specified SimpleDateFormat instance.

 ## Android Preferences